 Ensuring baby gets enough milk is what matters

-Regardless of whether you feed your baby every 2 minutes or every 2 hours, as long as your baby is getting enough milk over the course of the day as well as getting all the love and cuddles needed, that’s all that matters, right?
+Regardless of whether you feed your baby every 2 minutes or you’ve stretched baby feeding times to every 2 hours, as long as your baby is getting enough milk over the course of the day as well as getting all the love and cuddles needed, that’s all that matters, right?

 2 main indicators that your newborn is getting enough milk: